 What type of sewage treatment plant do I need?

 The type of sewage treatment plant needed for your property depends on a number of variables.

-Firstly the size of the property and how many occupants are key factors here.
+Firstly the size of the property and how many occupants, essentially how much effluent needs treating.
 Trying to economise by using a smaller tank can lead to extra costs from a failing system due to overloading.

 The cost will also be a consideration for most.